Published: 03-12-2026, 04:45 pm | Updated: 06-19-2026, 04:58 pm

 For a closer look at how each of these forces plays out in real time, see 5 Key Drivers of Gold Spot Price Movements.

-Gold’s key advantage over TIPS and commodities is its zero counterparty risk — it is no one’s liability.
+Gold’s key advantage over U.S. Treasury Inflation-Protected Securities (TIPS) and commodity indexes is its zero counterparty risk — it is no one’s liability.
 Physical gold held directly cannot default, be restructured, or diluted.
-In systemic risk scenarios where other hedges fail simultaneously, gold’s unique value proposition becomes most apparent.
+TIPS are obligations of the U.S. Treasury; they carry sovereign credit risk.
+In systemic risk scenarios where U.S. Treasury bonds and equity markets fall simultaneously, gold’s unique value proposition becomes most apparent — precisely because it has no issuer that can fail.

 Perhaps the most compelling data point in the entire 100-year record is the purchasing power argument.
 An ounce of gold in the early 20th century could purchase a fine men’s suit.
 An ounce of gold today still purchases a fine men’s suit — and then some.
-The dollar value of that suit has moved from roughly $20 to over $5,000, tracking gold with remarkable precision across a century.
+The dollar value of that suit has moved from roughly $20 to over $4,000, tracking gold with remarkable precision across a century.
+The World Gold Council has documented this purchasing power stability in its research on gold’s role as a long-run store of value.

 One hundred years of data deliver a clear verdict with important caveats: gold is a reliable long-run store of value and a strong performer during high-inflation, low-real-rate environments.
 It is not a perfect short-term hedge, and it can underperform for extended periods when monetary policy is tight and inflation is subdued.